iogbole/israelo/_posts/2023-10-10-ebpf-net-viz.md

 <img width="600" alt="tcp retransmission" src="https://github-production-user-asset-6210df.s3.amazonaws.com/2548160/273732239-ec8dd025-ea85-4e7f-9ef3-0063ff75f1e0.png">
 </p>

+Imagine working on a high-speed, low-latency product and encountering intermittent slowdowns in data transmission.
+This situation can be tricky to diagnose and could bring your product to its knees.
+When I faced this issue, I took it upon myself to delve deep and understand what was happening under the hood. **Wireshark led me to the root cause: excessive TCP retransmissions due to a faulty firewall policy**.

 One can easily trigger TCP retransmission, by executing:

 ```bash
 sudo tc qdisc add dev eth0 root netem loss 10% delay 100ms
 ```
-and it will sure mess up your network performance and introduce high-CPU usage.
+and it will surely mess up your network performance and introduce high CPU usage.
 I was once crazy enough to use 50% on an EC2 instance and it booted me out of SSH connection until I restarted the node via the console.  **Do not try this out at home ;)**

 ## Why eBPF?